-and less lenient in the years when such inputs are scarce.
-We also expect subnational localities that frequently receive Chinese government-financed transport projects to be more severely affected by year-to-year fluctuations in the supply of project inputs.
-We show that they receive larger amounts of Chinese government financing in years of overproduction than subnational localities that infrequently receive Chinese government-financed transport projects, which presumably occurs because existing local capacity and relationships make it easier to implement additional projects.
-This approach is similar to the identification strategies used in the "China shock" literature, which analyzes the effects of Chinese import competition on US labor markets, or the literature on US food aid and conflict (e.g., Nunn and Qian 2014), and can be interpreted as a difference-in-differences estimate.
+show that they receive larger amounts of Chinese government financing in years of overproduction than subnational localities that infrequently receive Chinese governmentfinanced transport projects, which presumably occurs because existing local capacity and relationships make it easier to implement additional projects.
+This approach is similar to the identification strategies used in the "China shock" literature, which analyzes the effects of Chinese import competition on US labor markets or the literature on US food aid and conflict (e.g., Autor et al. 2013, Nunn and Qian 2014), and can be interpreted as a difference-in-differences estimate.
 We essentially compare the effects of Chinese transport projects induced by annual changes in the production of raw materials in subnational localities with a high probability of receiving such projects and subnational localities with a low probability of receiving such projects.

 Our results show that Chinese-financed infrastructure projects reduce spatial concentration within first-order regions and accelerate the diffusion of economic activity around cities (in line with the case study presented in Figure 1).
-Specifically, we find that the Gini coefficient measuring the spatial concentration of economic activity is reduced by about 3.4 percentage points in first-order regions, and 3.6 percentage points in second-order regions.
-Similar specifications for inequality between regions suggest that Chinese-financed infrastructure cannot be robustly linked to changes in the concentration of economic activity across regions.
+Specifically, we find that the Gini coefficient measuring the spatial concentration of economic activity is reduced by about 2.2 percentage points.
+Similar specifications for concentration between regions suggest that Chinese-financed infrastructure cannot be robustly linked to changes in the concentration of economic activity across regions.
 Our main results are robust to a variety of perturbations, such as the choice of control variables or variations of the instrumental variable.
 In line with the predictions of land use theory, we find that transport projects shift activity from dense locations to their surroundings, that is, from the highest quintile of the light distribution to lower quintiles.
-What is more, the impact of Chinese-financed infrastructure projects on concentration within regions is very heterogeneous.
-Our results show that these projects particularly reduce concentration in regions with more urban areas, with low travel-time to cities, and in those that are located closer to the coast.
+What is more, the impact of Chinese-financed infrastructure projects on concentration within regions is heterogeneous.
+Our results show that these projects particularly reduce concentration in regions with more urban areas, with low travel time to cities, and in those with a higher road density.
 We also provide evidence that these effects are largest in Africa and poorer regions within developing countries, which tend to experience rapid population growth and have a large demand for infrastructure.

 The remainder of the paper proceeds as follows.
 Section 2 briefly discusses what theory and the existing empirical literature suggest about the relationship between transport projects and the spatial concentration of economic activity within and across regions.
-Section 3 introduces a subnationally georeferenced dataset of Chinese government-financed projects around the world, and discusses the remotely-sensed measure of spatial concentration.
+Section 3 introduces a subnationally georeferenced dataset of Chinese governmentfinanced projects around the world, and discusses the remotely-sensed measure of spatial concentration.
 Section 4 describes the empirical strategy.
 Section 5 presents and discusses the results.
 Section 6 concludes.